Man pleads guilty in David Kuka case

 It is believed Kuka was mistakenly killed in retaliation for the death of another man living in the same building, who was shot dead several weeks earlier.
 His murder happened in an industrial area of the suburb.

-Justice Graham Lang convicted Pukepuke on the murder charge but said he would not set a sentencing date at this stage to allow lawyers enough time to prepare for White's trial next year.
+Justice Graham Lang convicted Pukepuke on the murder charge but said he would not set a sentencing date at this stage to allow lawyers enough time to prepare for Wright's trial next year.